yuktham357/JAVASCRIPT-BASICS-Assignment/README.md

 # JAVASCRIPT-BASICS-Assignment
 # JavaScript Basics Collection

-This repository contains a curated set of JavaScript example files covering fundamental concepts and beginner-friendly projects.
-It is designed to help learners understand core JavaScript syntax, control flow, functions, and simple DOM interactions through practical code snippets.
+This repository contains a curated collection of beginner-friendly JavaScript practice files.
+Each file is designed to help you understand and apply core JavaScript concepts through hands-on examples and mini-projects.

 ---

-## Overview
+## 📁 Files Overview

-The repository includes examples on:
+### 🧠 Fundamentals

+- **`alert-and-console.html`**
-- **Alerts and Console Logs:** Basic output methods and arithmetic operations.
+  - Basic alert, console logging, and arithmetic operations.

-- **String Interpolation:** Using template literals to embed expressions inside strings.
+- **`conditionals.html`**
-- **Conditional Statements:** `if`, `else if`, and `else` blocks to control program flow based on conditions.
+  - Demonstrates `if`, `else if`, and `else` statements.
-- **Boolean Logic:** Logical operators like `&&` and ternary operators for concise conditions.
+  - Includes boolean logic and ternary operations.

+- **`cart-quantity.html`**
-- **Event Handling:** Simple buttons with inline event handlers to update and display a cart quantity.
+  - Interactive buttons to manage and display shopping cart quantity.
-- **Functions:** Defining reusable functions for unit conversions.
+  - Uses inline event handlers and DOM manipulation.

+- **`unit-conversion.html`**
+  - Functions that convert distances between kilometers, miles, and feet.

+- **`todo-list.html`**
-- **DOM Manipulation:** Rendering a todo list with add and delete functionality using JavaScript and the DOM API.
+  - A simple todo list app using basic DOM manipulation.
+  - Add and delete tasks functionality.

 ---

-## Included Files
+### 🔁 Object and Function Practice

+- **`product-object.html`**
+  - Object creation and property modification.
+  - Compares two products based on price.

+- **`product-comparison.html`**
+  - Checks if two product objects are equal by `name` and `price`.
-- `alert-and-console.html` – Examples of alerts, console logging, and basic arithmetic.
+  - Includes examples of `toLowerCase()` and `repeat()`.
-- `conditionals.html` – Demonstrates `if-else` statements and boolean logic.
-- `cart-quantity.html` – Interactive buttons to manage and display cart quantities.
-- `unit-conversion.html` – Functions converting between kilometers, miles, and feet.
-- `todo-list.html` – Simple todo list application with add/delete capabilities.

 ---

-## How to Use
+### 🧮 Projects

+- **`calculator.html`**
+  - A basic calculator built with buttons and event listeners.
+  - Uses `eval()` to compute expressions.
+  - Saves progress using `localStorage`.

+- **`library-system.html`**
+  - Simulates a small library system using constructor functions.
+  - Includes borrowing and returning books, and listing available/borrowed books.

+- **`empty.html`**
+  - Placeholder file for future exercises.

+---

+## 🛠️ Skills Practiced

+- JavaScript Syntax & Variables
+- Functions and Conditionals
+- Objects and Arrays
+- DOM Manipulation
+- Event Handling
+- `localStorage` usage
+- Constructor Functions (OOP)

+---

+## 🚀 Getting Started

+To try out the examples:

 1. Clone the repository:
    ```bash
    git clone https://github.com/yuktham357/JAVASCRIPT-BASICS-Assignment.git